OlavHN/comoyo.github.com/_posts/2012-12-22-Android App Booster.md

 ---
 layout: post
 author: terje
-title: Want more customers to your Android app?
-Submit your app to Android App Booster competition
+title: Get more customers for your Android app - Submit it to Android App Booster competition
 category: Apps
 ---